MoseleyBioinformaticsLab/MESSES/_sources/conversion_directives.rst.txt

 JSON version of the format as well.
 It is often easier to go from the JSON version of the format to the specialized format and vice versa.
-It is also easier to go from one JSON format to another JSON format, so the convert command was designed to transform the JSON format described in the :doc:`experiment_description_schema` to the JSON version of any of the supported formats and then to the final niche format.
+It is also easier to go from one JSON format to another JSON format, so the convert command was designed to transform the JSON format described in the :doc:`experiment_description_specification` to the JSON version of any of the supported formats and then to the final niche format.
 The convert command also supports simple JSON-to-JSON conversion through the "generic" sub-command.